-Edel Assanti is pleased to present Noémie Goudal's fifth solo exhibition at the gallery.
-Premiered at the Centre Pompidou in 2024 as part of her Marcel Duchamp Prize presentation, Goudal's photographic work Rocks and her latest film Grand Vide (both 2024) are featured alongside the new photographic triptych, housed within a site-specific installation created specially for the show.
+Edel Assanti is pleased to present And yet it still moves, Noémie Goudal's fifth solo exhibition at the gallery.
+Premiered at Centre Pompidou in 2024 as part of her Marcel Duchamp Prize presentation, Goudal's photographic work Rocks and her latest film Grand Vide (both 2024) are featured alongside a new photographic series, Delta (2025).

-Encompassing film, sculpture, photography and performance, Goudal's practice is underpinned by rigorous research at the intersection of ecology and Earth sciences.
+Encompassing film, sculpture, photography and performance, Goudal's work is underpinned by rigorous research at the intersection of ecology and Earth sciences.
 Her practice revolves around the construction of intricate, illusionistic interventions in the landscape.
-Spanning three rooms, the exhibition continues her artistic dialogue with the field of paleoclimatology, examining the vastness of geological time and the inherent instability of our planet's surface.
+The exhibition's title echoes Galileo's phrase, which refers to the idea that the Earth is a moving body within the universe, a dynamic, ever-changing system.
+Spanning three rooms, And yet it still moves continues Goudal's artistic dialogue with the field of paleoclimatology, examining the vastness of geological time and the inherent instability of our planet's surface.
 Measured in millions of years, the notion of "deep time" reveals geographies of landscapes as transient moments in a cycle of continuous flux.